Skip to content

 University

-You could do a specialist musical instrument craft degree at university.
+You could do a specialist musical instrument craft degree or foundation degree at university.
+Some universities also offer short courses in instrument making and repair.

-You'd learn traditional skills and knowledge to specialise in building and repairing instruments like the guitar, violin, piano or woodwind.
+You would learn traditional skills and knowledge to specialise in building and repairing instruments like guitar, violin, piano or woodwind.

 Entry requirements